JonPSmith/EfCoreinAction-SecondEdition/README.md

-# EfCoreInAction SecondEdition - part1 (master branch)
+# EfCoreInAction SecondEdition - Part2 branch

-Welcome to the Git repo that is associated with the first six chapters in the book Entity Framework Core in Action (second edition).
-This book details how to use Entity Framework Core (EF Core) to develop database access code in .NET 5 applications.
+Welcome to the Git repo that is associated with part 2, that's chapters 7 to 11, of the the book Entity Framework Core in Action (second edition).
+Part 2 is called "Entity Framework Core in depth", and is a reference section deaing with EF Core configuration, migrations, concurrency and the DbContext.

 Other branches are:

-* part2, which covers part 2 of the book - chapters 7 to 11.
+* master, which covers part 1 of the book - chapters 1 to 6.
-* part3, which covers part 3 of the book - chapters 12 to 17.
+* Part3, which covers part 3 of the book - chapters 12 to 17.

+## How to use this branch

+I have placed all the code relating to part 2 of the book, chapters 7 to 11.
+The  `BookApp` database is configured to make the database have the right column types.

+Once you have installed your chosen development tool you can run the BookApp, which is designed to create and seed its database on startup.

+Also, there are  unit tests that check what I say in the book is correct.
+These can be useful to understand how something works.
+The unit tests are arranged by project, chapter and feature in the `Test.UnitTests` folder.

 ## What you need to install